-In your application, you do not put forward any arguments to establish the necessity to have the data transmitted for a specific purpose in the public interest.
-Therefore, the European Commission does not have to examine whether there is a reason to assume that the data subjects' legitimate interests might be prejudiced.
+In your request, you do not put forward any arguments to establish the necessity to have the data transmitted for a specific purpose in the public interest.
+Therefore, the European Commission does not have to examine whether there is a reason to assume that the data subject's legitimate interests might be prejudiced.